osrf/gazebo_design/improve_sensors/update_imu_noise.md

   </element>
 </element>
 ```
-One big open question that I have is how to update the sdf covnerter for
+One big open question that I have is how to update the SDF converter for
-moving 1.4 -> 1.5, given the changes that we have made to the noise params?
+moving 1.4 -> 1.5, given the changes that we have made to the noise parameters?

 ## Performance Considerations ##